DevArtech/llmflow-backend/README.md

 ## How to run the API locally

 1. To boot up the API, run: `pipenv run start`

    > Executing the API in this manner allows for the application to automatically relaunch on edits to the scripts
 2. Application should open on http://localhost:8000
 3. To access the API docs, go to http://localhost:8000/docs or http://localhost:8000/redoc

    > The docs are a way to see what endpoints are available, and make test calls to the given endpoints.

+## Addons

+Part of this project is designed specifically for the [Milwaukee School of Engineering](https://www.msoe.edu/) (MSOE)'s Supercomputer [ROSIE](https://www.msoe.edu/about-msoe/news/details/meet-rosie/).
+To allow the project to be used without need of ROSIE, ROSIE is designated as an addon.

+To enable ROSIE, set the `ROSIE` environment variable to `1` in the environment variables file.

+> ROSIE can only be used by MSOE students and faculty, and requires an MSOE account with ROSIE access.
+If you are not an MSOE student or faculty, you will not be able to use ROSIE.

 ## How to log to a file